The International Religious Demography Project

-Todd M. Johnson, Brian J. Grim, and Gina A. Bellofatto
+Todd M. Johnson, Brian J. Grim, and Gina A. Zurlo

 In 2008, the International Religious Demography (IRD) project was launched for the purpose of providing comprehensive religious demographic information.
-The IRD project is collecting, collating and analyzing primary and secondary source material on religious demography for all major religions in every country of the world.
+The IRD project is collecting, collating, and analyzing primary and secondary source material on religious demography for all major religions in every country of the world.
 As data is collected and analyzed, estimates from these sources are made readily available and fully transparent to the scholarly community.
-The IRD project is currently publishing its findings in an online database (World Religion Database or WRD) and in the future will publish its findings in print.
+The IRD project is currently publishing its findings in the World Religion Database (Leiden/Boston: Brill) and has also produced a series of texts using WRD data.
 By offering best estimates based on a methodologically rigorous reconciliation of the various sources’ estimates, the IRD is a valuable resource for anyone doing research on religion.

 The IRD project is based at the Institute on Culture, Religion, and World Affairs (CURA) at Boston University.
 The data primarily come from an analysis of the two largest collections of religious demographic data:

 - The Center for the Study of Global Christianity (CSGC) at Gordon-Conwell Theological Seminary, Hamilton, MA, has over 1 million documents on Christian and religious demography.
-This Center has detailed information on Christian denominations as well as numerous documents related to other religions.
-The Center has published much of this data related to Christianity in the World Christian Encyclopedia (Oxford University Press, 2001) and online in the World Christian Database (Brill academic publishers, 2007), but has detailed information on other religions that has not been published.
+This Center has detailed information on both Christian denominations and other world religions.
+The Center has published much of this data related to Christianity in the World Christian Encyclopedia (Oxford University Press, 2001) and online in the World Christian Database (Brill, 2007).